 Pin’s AI sourcing scans 850M+ candidate profiles with 100% coverage across North America and Europe.
 It handles candidate sourcing, multi-channel outreach (email, LinkedIn, SMS), and automated interview scheduling in one platform - no bolt-on modules required.

 What sets Pin apart at enterprise scale is the combination of database depth and outreach effectiveness.
-The platform delivers a 48% response rate on automated outreach and a roughly 70% candidate acceptance rate into customers' hiring pipelines.
-Recruiters using Pin fill positions in approximately 2 weeks, reducing time-to-hire by nearly 70% compared to traditional methods.
+It delivers 5x better response rates on automated outreach and an 83% candidate acceptance rate into hiring pipelines.
+Recruiters using Pin fill positions in an average of 14 days, reducing time-to-hire by 82% compared to traditional methods.

 Pin holds SOC 2 Type 2 certification, with bias elimination checkpoints built into every step.
 No names, gender, or protected characteristics are fed to the AI.
 The platform supports agency multi-client workflows and includes advanced analytics for tracking hiring funnel efficiency and diversity metrics.